WebAssembly/spec/md-proto/WebAssembly.md

    [Code Section](#code-section).
  - Each array element is required to be within the bounds of the [Type Section](#type-section) array.

+#### Table Section

+**Name:** `table`

+The Table Section consists of an [array] of tables.

+A *table* consists of:
+ - A *default* flag.
+ - An *element type*, for which currently the only valid value is `"function"`.
+ - An *initial length*.
+ - A *maximum length*.

+**Validation:**
+ - The top-level array is required to contain at most one table.
+ - Exactly one table is required to have the default flag set to true.
+ - Each table's maximum length is required to be at least its initial length.

 #### Memory Section